chtenb/chtenb.github.io/README.md

 ```

 For some reason, parcel does not pick up changes made to css.
 You have to retrigger a parcel build by modifying html, then restart parcel.

+For the markdown file to build run:
+./buid.nu